jordwest/cavernos/README.md

     - **address** - The memory address in the input block that will be set/unset by these keys
     - **comment** - An optional comment describing the key
     - **keys** - A list of keys that will trigger this memory address.
 See [MDN for a listing of valid values](https://developer.cdn.mozilla.net/en-US/docs/Web/API/KeyboardEvent/key/Key_Values)
+#### API reference

+The interface between the host and your app happens via a shared block of memory.
+See [/docs/api](https://jordwest.github.io/cavernos/api.html) for details.

 ### 4. Distributing